|

 The Dempster station was proposed for closing in 1991 as part of a long list of possible service cuts -- including the closure of 23 "L" stations -- presented by the then-cash strapped CTA to save money.
 The entire service reduction package, which then-CTA Chairman Clark Burrus called, "drastic... devastating and draconian," would have saved the CTA $20 million in operating costs.
 Ultimately, only some of the cuts were enacted and the Dempster station was allowed to remain open in exchange for reduced agent hours.

-As part of the CTA's® 2004-2008 Capital Improvement Plan, funding is provided for the design of extensive renovations at Dempster.
-The station will be accessible when reconstruction is complete.
-Funding is not anticipated to be available for this project until 2006-07, however.
-Future funding will be required to undertake work the station.
+As part of the CTA's 2004-2008 Capital Improvement Plan, funding was provided for the design of extensive renovations at Main.
+The station would have been accessible when reconstruction was complete.
+Funding was anticipated in the 2004-08 CIP for the reconstruction of Main in 2006-07, but this plan was not pursued.

 |